THE CASE FOR IBOGAINE

 Screen Shot 2021 07 11 at 9.24.33 AM

-The Western rehab model is raking in billions, yet it’s success rate for sustained recovery is dismally bad, estimated to be in the low single figures for sustainable recovery at one year for first-timers.
+The Western rehab model is raking in billions, yet its success rate for sustained recovery is dismally bad, estimated to be in the low single digits for sustainable recovery at one year for first-timers.
 Ninety percent of Ibogaine patients on the other hand, given the proper pre- and post-treatment care, have been shown to effectively stay clean up to one-year post treatment.

-So, instead of waiting for ibogaine to become legal in the US, Awake.net’s FEAT non-profit mission is to raise funds to send people to parts of the world where ibogaine is legal or decriminalized and administered by experienced providers who follow protocols for Ibogaine safety.
+It could be a decade before ibogaine becomes legal in the US, so we created FEAT, the Fund for Entheogenic Addiction Treatment.
+Our non-profit mission is to raise funds to send people to places where ibogaine is legal or decriminalized and administered by experienced providers who follow best practices for Ibogaine safety.
+If you are suffering from substance use disorder and would like to interrupt your addiction using ibogaine please apply for a FEAT grant.

 WHERE THE MONEY GOES